dprovodnikov/todo_improved/README.md

 ![ui](https://img-fotki.yandex.ru/get/194503/68361812.0/0_160dfd_43fa9ecf_orig)

 ## Statistics
-Statistics show how many tasks you have and haven't completed for the last period, and some other stuff like today's progress diagramm
+Statistics show how many tasks you have and have not completed for the last period, and some other stuff like today's progress diagramm

 ![stats](https://img-fotki.yandex.ru/get/198569/68361812.0/0_160dfe_9feb1d01_orig)